sudheerj/datastructures-algorithms/src/javascript/algorithms/array/sortColors/sortColors.md

 **Algorithmic Steps**
 This problem is solved with the help of two pointers technique.
+It is also know as "Dutch National Flag problem".
 The algorithmic approach can be summarized as follows:

 1. Initialize left and right pointers to first(i.e, 0) and end index of the array, to keep track of the current window boundaries.